project-hatohol/hatohol/README.md

 -----
 See [Milestone](https://github.com/project-hatohol/hatohol/issues/milestones)

-We will add useful features.
-If you have requests or good ideas, please tell us them.
+We will continue to add, what we believe are, useful features.
+If you have requests or good ideas, do not hesitate to discuss them with us!

 Mailing Lists
 -------------
-There are some mailing lists to discuss Hatohol.
+Below are the mailing lists to discuss Hatohol:

 * hatohol-users@lists.sourceforge.jp
-  * Discuss anything about how to install and use Hatohol (for Japanese users).
+  * Discuss about anything related to installing and using Hatohol (for Japanese users).
   * How to subscribe: http://lists.sourceforge.jp/mailman/listinfo/hatohol-users
 * hatohol-users@lists.sourceforge.net
-  * Discuss anything about how to install and use Hatohol (English).
+  * Discuss about anything related to installing and using Hatohol (for English speaking users).
   * How to subscribe: https://lists.sourceforge.net/lists/listinfo/hatohol-users
 * hatohol-commit@lists.sourceforge.net
-  * Receive commit notifications & discuss each commit.
+  * Receive commit notifications & be able to discuss each commit.
   * How to subscribe: https://lists.sourceforge.net/lists/listinfo/hatohol-commit
 * For Hatohol developers
-  * Currently no mailing list exists to discuss developing Hatohol.
+  * There is currently no mailing list to discuss Hatohol development.
   * Please use github issue instead: https://github.com/project-hatohol/hatohol/issues